Summary: In this Article, you’ll get to read about —

 Putting your product or service out there in order to test its viability should be done as soon as you have decided upon your business model.
 Find your target audience and then get their feedback.
 It is really important to listen and take note of the response you get about your product or service.
 Better to learn early on if you are on the right track or not.

 The Importance of Marketing

 Make sure you know who your target audience is and ensure that your message is one that will be heard and understood.
 You can test your message in a variety of ways and platforms, such as blogs, social media, videos, exhibitions, and face-to-face interactions to name just a few.
 Consider which ones work best for you and are within your budget.

 You will likely have to do some paid advertising but certainly not all of it needs cost you.
 It is important to have a longer-term branding strategy because people will connect your product or service with the message you put out.
+This is where a digital branding agency can be of immense value, offering expertise and guidance in crafting an effective online presence.
 Marketing helps to pinpoint questions that are likely to come up before the consumer goes to purchase the product.

 In order to be successful, you will need to have a working sales strategy.
 Selling is the crux of any business so this is crucial.
 It will be useful to test sell your product to your target market.
 You will get the feedback you need.
 Make sure you take note of the feedback to either change or tweak things or to know that you are on the correct path.

 Repeating the Process

 After you have been through the entire process – learning, understanding, implementing, marketing and then selling – you need to go onto the next phase of the process.
 You may have to do this time and time again.
 Learning and growing your business may be a struggle.
 It can be difficult to hear things about your product or service that you may not like.
 However, this is often when you make your best strides.